PikachuEXE/homebrew-FreeTube/README.md

 Warning: macOS's Gatekeeper has been disabled for this Cask

 According to the vendor, the Gatekeeper quarantine attribute breaks the app and needs to be removed.
-This Cask, `#{token}`, automatically removes the quarantine attribute.
+This Cask automatically removes the quarantine attribute.
 No further action is required.

 For more information:
 - https://docs.freetubeapp.io/faq/#macos-freetube-is-damaged-and-cant-be-opened-you-should-move-it-to-the-trash